 Philip has remained the queen's consort for more than six decades, having accompanied her in her official duties and appearances throughout the world.
-In addition, he has participated in the work of many organizations, particularly favoring those focused on the environment, athletics and education.
+Additionally, he has participated in the work of many organizations, particularly favoring those focused on the environment, athletics and education.
 Philip launched the Duke of Edinburgh's Award in the mid-1950s, with a focus on youth achievement.
-He played polo until 1971, and has also competed in carriage and boat racing.
-He also enjoyed flying airplanes, oil painting and art collecting.
+He played polo until 1971 and has competed in carriage and boat racing, with piloting airplanes, oil painting and art collecting also among his hobbies.

 While largely avoiding personal scandal, Philip is known for his outspoken nature and controversial remarks.
-In honor of his 90th birthday, in 2011 the Daily Mirror published a list of "90 classic gaffes" that have been attributed to Philip over the years.
+In honor of his 90th birthday, in 2011, the Daily Mirror published a list of "90 classic gaffes" that were attributed to Philip over the years.

-Within his family, Philip has intervened in personal relationships, which has led to conflict.
+Within his family, Philip has intervened in personal relationships, at times leading to conflict.
 In 1981, he pressured his son Charles to either wed or leave Lady Diana Spencer (Princess Diana).
 When their subsequent marriage proved difficult, Philip and the queen reportedly pushed for reconciliation.

 After Princess Diana died in a car crash in 1997, Philip participated in her funeral, walking with grandsons William and Harry in the procession.
-Mohamed Al Fayed would publicly come to accuse Philip of being a racist who orchestrated the car crash which had killed Mohamed's son, Dodi Fayed, and Diana.
+Months later, Mohamed Al Fayed publicly accused Philip of being a racist who orchestrated the car crash that killed Mohamed's son, Dodi Fayed, and Diana.
 An official inquest found no evidence of conspiracy, however, and the crash was ruled accidental.